volga-project/volga/README.md

 Kappa architecture - no Flink or Spark
 - Built on top of **[Ray](https://github.com/ray-project/ray)** - Easily integrates with Ray ecosystem (model training/serving, zero-copy data transfers, etc.) as well as your custom ML infrastructure
-- Kubernetes ready, no vendor-lock - use **[KubeRay](https://github.com/ray-project/kuberay)** to run multitenant scalable jobs
+- Kubernetes ready, no vendor-lock - use **[KubeRay](https://github.com/ray-project/kuberay)** to run multitenant scalable jobs or create your own deployment/scheduling logic in pure Python
 - Pure Python, no heavy JVM setups - minimal setup and maintenance efforts in production
 - Standalone - launch on your laptop or a cluster with no heavy-weight external dependencies
 - Cold + Hot storage model allows for customizable offline storage and caches, fast real-time feature queries
 - Easy to use declarative pandas-like API to simultaneously define online and offline feature pipelines, including operators like ```transform```, ```filter```, ```join```, ```groupby/aggregate```, ```drop```, etc.
-- [Experimental] Perform heavy embedding dot products, query meta-models or simply calculate users age in milliseconds at request time using *[Feature Augmentors]()*, thanks to Read-Write separate calculation design
+- [Experimental] Perform heavy embedding dot products, query meta-models or simply calculate users age in milliseconds at request time using *[On-Demand Features]()*, thanks to Read-Write separate calculation design

 ## Why use Volga

-There are no standalone feature calculation platforms which allow consistent online-offline pipelines without vendor-lock, setting up complex infra like Spark or Flink simultaneously and/or dependency on proprietary closed-source tech (i.e Tecton, FeatureForm, etc.).
+There are no standalone open-source feature calculation engines/platforms which allow consistent online-offline pipelines without vendor-lock, setting up complex infra like Spark or Flink simultaneously and/or dependency on proprietary closed-source tech (i.e Tecton, FeatureForm, Chalk.ai etc.).
 Volga fills this spot.

 ## Quick start